forfudan/MojoMiji/src/docs/basic/functions.md

 So the selection of keywords is more related to your personal preference.
 A Pythonista may prefer `def` because it is more Pythonistic.
 A Rustacean may prefer `fn` because it is more Rust-like.

 From my perspective, I prefer `def` for my personal projects, but would stick to `fn` functions in projects where I need to collaborate with others.
-This is because `fn` is more strict about the behaviors of the functions, e.g., mandatory `raises` keyword, not allowing argument shadowing, etc.
+This is because `fn` is stricter and more explicit about the behaviors of the functions, e.g., mandatory `raises` keyword, not allowing argument shadowing, etc. In some cases, you may find out that you have to use `fn` keyword to define a function, e.g., `__copyinit__()` where implicit `raises` is not allowed.

 Interestingly, the word `fn` itself does not look Pythonic.
 Python usually truncates the words from left, e.g., `def`.
 Maybe `func` is a more Pythonic keyword.
 Nevertheless, Rust users may find `fn` pleasing to the eye.